 This combination of classic and modern coin design has proven to be a winner.
 First minted in 1986, the American Gold Eagle Coin instantly became one of the most popular gold coins ever struck anywhere, anytime, a status that it retains to this day.

-American Gold Eagles have been struck at the Philadelphia Mint in both Proof and Mint State finish and at the West Point Mint in Mint State and Burnished finish.
-The West Point coins display a Prominent "W" mintmark.
+American Gold Eagles have been struck at the Philadelphia Mint in both Proof and Mint State finishes and at the West Point Mint in both Proof and Burnished finishes.
+The West Point Mint coins display a Prominent "W" mint mark.

 The United States Government guarantees the gold content and purity of these coins.
 The actual gold weight and face value are stamped right into the surface of the coin.